 Postretirement Health and Life Benefit Plans

-Le evel 1 Le vel 2 L evel 3 Total
+Level 1 Level 2 Level 3 Total

 Money market funds \$ 0.7 \$ - \$ - \$ 0.7

 Bond mutual funds 16.4 - - 16.4

-Equity mutual funds 34.8 - - 34.8
+Equity mutual funds 34.8 34.8

 Fair value of investments by hierarchy level \$ 51.9 \$ - \$ - \$ 51.9

-Accrued interest receivable -
+Accrued interest receivable

 Plan assets at December 31, 2010 \$ 51.9

 Level 1 assets include U.S. Treasury securities that are valued based on observable prices in active markets.
 Money market funds are valued based on a Net Asset Value ("NAV") of one dollar.
 Mutual funds that have publicly available NAVs are also included in Level 1.
-Level 2 asset fair values are based on inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices in active markets for similar assets, quoted prices for identical or similar assets.
+Level 2 asset fair values are based on inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices in active markets for similar assets, quoted prices for identical or similar assets in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets.
 Level 2 of the valuation hierarchy includes investments in U.S. government agency securities, corporate and municipal debt and mortgage and asset backed securities that are valued based on estimated prices using observable, market-based inputs.
 Bond and equity funds in collective trusts are valued based on the NAVs provided by administrators of the funds.
 A collective trust fund is an investment vehicle with a NAV quoted in a private market.
 The NAV for each fund is based on the underlying assets owned by the fund, less any expenses accrued against the fund, divided by the number of fund shares outstanding.
 Investments in these funds are classified within Level 2 of the valuation hierarchy because the NAV's unit price is not quoted in an active market; however, the unit price is based on underlying investments which are traded in an active market.
 Level 3 asset fair values are based on unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets.
-Level 3 of the valuation hierarchy includes investments in corporate debt that is valued based on estimated prices that include unobservable inputs such as extrapolated data, indicative quotes and proprietary models of third-party pricing sources.
+Level 3 of the valuation hierarchy includes investments in corporate debt that is valued based on estimated prices that include unobservable inputs such as extrapolated data, indicative quotes and proprietary models of thirdparty pricing sources.